AzureOps/CodeLabs-GameDev-6-Azure/README.md

 	_Azure Database Connection_

 6. Under Mobile settings is a new section called Easy Tables, which enable us to easily set up and control the data coming to and from the iOS and Android apps.
-Select the Easy Tables section, and we’ll be prompted with a big blue warning asking us to configure Easy Tables/Easy APIs:
+Select the Easy Tables section, and we’ll be prompted with a big blue warning asking us to configure Easy Tables/Easy APIs.

 	![Azure Easy Tables](Images/azure-easy-tables.png?raw=true "Azure Easy Tables")